 Online donations and event registrations are processed by affiliated vendors, including PayPal, Click & Pledge, EventBrite and TSYS.
 Credit card and other information you provide when making an online donation is provided directly to the third-party vendor for the purpose of processing and recording gifts.
 All credit card information is encrypted at the time of processing and not stored for further use.

-We use the information we collect to execute a specific user request and/or further the mission of Solutions Journalism Network, Inc., which is to spread the practice of solutions journalism: rigorous and compelling reporting about responses to social problems.
+We use the information we collect to execute a specific user request and/or further the mission of Solutions Journalism Network, Inc., which is to transform journalism so that all people have access to news that helps them envision and build a more equitable and sustainable world.

 In certain cases, we will obtain your permission to disclose before, during or after our site collects your user information.
 Permission may be granted to us in the donations you make to us or in other forms that you complete online or offline.